allenfromu/Multi-Paxos-UDP/README.md

    ```
   * For more instructions about installing SBT on any type of OS, visit <a href="http://www.scala-sbt.org/release/tutorial/Setup.html" target="_blank">this link</a>
  * Clone the project from repo: https://github.com/allenfromu/Single-Decree-Paxos.git
- * Go to the Single-Decree-Paxos directory from terminal and then run command:
+ * Go to the Multi-Paxos directory from terminal and then run command:
  ```

    -> sbt run